Train to become a driving instructor in Cambridge in as little as 8 weeks here at Pass ‘N’ Go.

 Your Pass N Go trainer will help you to develop your driving skills on your in car training sessions, improving your competency and confidence to meet the required standards.
 They will also conduct mock tests to help you prepare.

-The best way to prepare you for giving driving lessons is for you to spend time in the car doing just that.
+The best way to prepare you for giving driving lessons is for you to spend time in the car doing just that which is why we will promote you to start teaching people to drive whilst still in training and you can gain significant experience by doing so.

 Your Pass N Go trainer knows exactly what is required of you on the test and will help you practice delivering your lessons on the road where you can correct mistakes and get used to the skills required to help and guide learners through our modern day traffic.